Dom-Mitchell/Dom-Mitchell/README.md

 - I'm a recent graduate from <a href="https://suncoast.io/" alt="SDG"><font color='#b1d133'>S</font><font color='#85577e'>D</font><font color='#80ced2'>G</font></a>, Suncoast Developers Guild.
 - I've been coding since I was in middle school.
+- I'm a big fan of ASCII art and SVGs.
+- I enjoy making both frontend and backend projects.
 - I'm a veteran from the US Navy.
 - I'm the oldest of five, I have two brothers and two sisters.
 - I have three dogs named, Chloé, Leo, and Jabba.